Get in Touch

 • Representing rules using decision tables

-• Defining Business Functions
+• Defining the scope of Business Functions

-• Determining functional hierarchies
+• Establishing functional hierarchies

-• Distinguishing between functions and processes
+• Differentiating between functions and processes

 Creating UML Use Case Diagrams

-• Defining scope and boundaries
+• Defining scope and system boundaries

 • Identifying actors

-• Refining use cases
+• Refining the use cases

 Documenting Business Use Cases